 Amounts due to the Company that have not yet been received are recorded as accounts receivable and amounts received that have not yet been recognized as revenue are recorded in deferred revenue on the Company's condensed consolidated balance sheet.

-In May 2021, the Company achieved a \$3.0 million lead initiation fee under the Biogen Agreement.
-This amount will be recorded as previously described during the three-month period ending on June 30, 2021.
+In May 2021, the Company achieved a \$3.0 million lead fee under the Biogen Agreement, which is recorded within accounts receivable as of June 30, 2021.
+In addition, this amount was deemed to be consideration for research and development services and recorded as deferred revenue.
+The deferred revenue is recognized as revenue from collaboration agreements consistent with the revenue recognition method for research and development services described above.